buggyrace/buggy-race-about/docs/races/creating.md

   cost limit is disqualified from that race.

 * **Racetrack**
-  In practice, the main effect of the racetrack you choose is to influence the length of each circuit of the track (the _lap length_).
+  In practice, the racetrack you choose influences the length of each circuit of the track (the _lap length_).
 This matters because students' buggies can and will run out of fuel (if they've opted for consumable power supplies).
-But it also serves as a visual identifier, since the racetrack is shown as an aerial view in the race player.
+But it also serves as an important visual identifier, since the racetrack is shown as an aerial view in the race player.
   The easiest way to add racetracks is to pick them from the collection on the server, although if you know the URLs of more you can enter them manually.
+  See [more about racetracks](racetracks), including how to make your own.

 {: .screenshot}
 ![Screenshot of picking a racetrack](/docs/img/screenshots/pick-a-racetrack.png)

 {: .caption}
-The Select-a-racetrack dialogue lets you can pick from a collection of examples that are available by default — or you can create your own.
+The Select-a-racetrack dialogue lets you pick from a collection of examples that are available by default — or you can create your own.

 * **Is visible?**